lsun20/MissAdapt/README.md

 # MissAdapt

-This repository contains the code to replicate all numerical results in our paper ["Adapting to Misspecification"](https://arxiv.org/pdf/2305.14265.pdf).
+This repository contains the code to replicate all numerical results in ["Adapting to Misspecification"](https://arxiv.org/pdf/2305.14265.pdf) by Armstrong, Kline and Sun (2023).
 It also provides MATLAB and R code implementing the adaptive estimator, its soft-thresholding approximation, and their risk limited variants that we propose in the paper.
-The vignette included here is also discussed in the Chamberlain online seminar recorded [here](https://youtu.be/JrDsCW-1h6A):
+The vignette included here is also discussed in the Chamberlain online seminar recorded [here](https://youtu.be/JrDsCW-1h6A).

 ## Introduction